dresdner353/mpd2chromecast/README.md

 volumio@volumio:~$
 ```

-Then to start the agent use this command:
+Then to start the agent in the background, use this command:
 ```
 ./volumio2chromecast/volumio2chromecast.sh
 ```